Script Annotations

 Outputs

-Note: Output annotations are only supported when used with the RunnerScriptConstructor.
+Note: Output annotations are currently only supported when used with the

 Function return annotations

-Function return annotations can be used to specify the output type information for output Artifacts and Parameters, and the function should return a value or tuple.
+Function return annotations specify the output type information for output Artifacts and Parameters, and the function should return a single value or tuple.
 An example can be seen here.

-For a simple hello world output artifact example we currently have:
+For a simple hello world output artifact example using an inline script we have:

 @script(outputs=Artifact(name="hello-artifact", path="/tmp/hello_world.txt"))